meghanlu/Autocorrect-Program/PROPOSAL.md

 -Whitespace
 -Levenshtein Edit Distance

-For week 1, I want to set up the structure for the program (i.e. taking in a string and checking each word) and implement the spellcheck feature (i.e. checking each word to see if it is a legitimate word).
+For week 1, I want to implement the spellcheck feature (i.e. checking each word to see if it is a legitimate word).
 I will also implement the autocomplete and whitespace algorithms for the autocorrect feature.
-For week 2, I want to implement the Levenshtein Edit Distance(the most complicated) autocorrect algorithm.
+For week 2, I want to implement the Levenshtein Edit Distance(the most complicated) autocorrect algorithm and implement both features on a string (i.e. taking in a string and checking each word individually).
 By the end of week 3, I want to connect everything to a user interface on Cinder.

 If I have extra time, I could implement simple grammar checking or improve the design of my UI.